 At the start grief fills us up and consumes our lives, but over time, we grow, we learn new ways to live and cope, and grief becomes easier to manage.
 With time and as we adapt, our lives expand around the grief.
+New things may become important.
 We learn to live with grief.
 It becomes part of us.